gonzalocarreteroh/FootstepDetection/README.md

 A full description of our project can be found [here](docs/COMP4531Project.pdf)

-In this project, we utilize the intrinsic unique characteristics of a person's footstep's acoustic signals in order to identify different individuals in real time.
+In this project, we utilize the intrinsic unique characteristics of a person's footstep's acoustic signals in order to identify different individuals in real time, as well as detecting if the footsteps come from an unknown individual.
 Making use of acoustic signals serves as a less intrusive way of identification and is robust to visual occlusions or low light conditions compared to using cameras.
 The applications can span from integration into smart home/building security systems to improving robots awareness for personalized interactions